treeshateorcs/bathory17/README.md

 ~~scroll past the bottom of the screen~~ WONTFIX

-there may be issues when too few articles are on the screen, i'm working on it
+~~there may be issues when too few articles are on the screen, i'm working on it~~ DONE